 The plot has been fantastically busy of late and we are taking home lots of fresh fruit and veg!
 Such a great feeling after so much work!
 There’s even been enough to share with friends.
-I thought I’d give you a little update of how things are going!
+I thought I’d give you a little update on how things are going!

 Firstly, like most other gardeners we have been tackling the weeds and lots of them, I don’t think this has been helped though by our decision to use horse manure, we now have lots and lots of grass in big clumps that constantly need trimming and turning over.
-In some places this is fine, as it serves to create grassy areas where we want them but in others, it’s a nightmare.
+In some places, this is fine, as it serves to create grassy areas where we want them but in others, it’s a nightmare.
 I will be using other means of soil improvement in the future.

 The Fruit Cage

 Around the fruit cage we threw down some poppy seeds which have given a good show but they are now going over, the bees seemed to love them at their peak though.
-In the fruit cage the gooseberry bush is looking healthy, no fruit yet though.
-The new redcurrant and blueberry buses that we planted are looking strong and much bigger, I’m hoping they will fruit next year.
+In the fruit cage, the gooseberry bush is looking healthy, no fruit yet though.
+The new redcurrant and blueberry bushes that we planted are looking strong and much bigger, I’m hoping they will fruit next year.
 There’s quite a bit of open ground in the fruit cage, where I am allowing the grass to grow around the bushes, I’m keeping this down by strimming.